wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

     </div>

 10. After successfully testing, you can promote your automation to production by clicking the **Promote** button.
+11. Once promoted to production, click **Run** to run your automation immediately.

+    !!!info
+        If you want to pass runtime arguments when running in production, use the **Run with Arguments** option in the same way as described above in the [Test the Automation manually](#optional-test-the-automation-manually) section.

-11. In critical environments (Production), you will be able to see automation metrics such as:
+12. In critical environments (Production), you will be able to see automation metrics such as:

     - **Error Rate**: Percentage of failed executions
     - **Average Duration**: Average time taken for executions